-Did you ever hear that stress could be getting in the way of seeing results?
+Have you ever heard that stress might be getting in the way of seeing the results you want?

-It’s true – but like, how does that even work? 🙃
+It’s true – but you might also be wondering, “how does that even work”?

 Under stress, cortisol triggers the body to release energy quickly from cells.
 Your quick energy source is carbohydrate, which is normally stored in the liver and muscle cells as glucose.
 In the presence of cortisol, the blood floods with glucose and your blood sugar levels rise.

-Normally, insulin comes along and clears that glucose right up out of the blood and into the cells.
+Normally, insulin comes along and picks that glucose up to move it out of the blood and into the cells (so the cells can use it for energy).
 But, in the presence of cortisol, insulin action is suppressed.

-Cortisol has a way of fueling cravings for high carbohydrate and/or high calorie foods because the same cellular responses that keep your blood sugar up also send signals to the brain that they are “starved” for energy and therefore in desperate need of fuel.
+Cortisol has a way of fueling cravings for high carbohydrate and/or high fat foods.
+This is because the same cellular responses that keep your blood sugar up, also send signals to the brain that they are “starved” for energy.
+This happens because glucose cannot get into the cells since insulin is suppressed (what we just talked about above), and the body thinks it is in desperate need of fuel.

 Your body is smart!
 It knows that celery and carrots won’t cut it for quick energy.
 You’ll crave easily digested and rapidly absorbed fuel – think candy, cookies, sweet beverages, cereal.